Skip to main content

 • Handles edge cases (zero address, zero amount, uninitialized payments)

 Custom conditions with bugs can lead to permanently locked funds (if check() always returns false) or unauthorized access (if check() always returns true).
-Test thoroughly on testnet before mainnet deployment.
+Test on Base Sepolia before mainnet deployment.

 Testing